 Potentially, JLIB would require a budget of £340,000 per annum, in order to achieve all of its strategic aims, especially its aim to support Jersey's position as a leading business centre.
 Whilst it is difficult to undertake a cost-benefit analysis, the social benefits of JLIB's work are self-evident, particularly in relation to making the law and legal processes freely accessible to the public.
-In 2018, JLIB saw a further increase in the number of litigants in person applying for free access to judgments, in order to enable them to undertake research to further their own litigation.
 The extent to which the website continues to be consulted by a wide range of users testifies to its importance as a resource which is valued by the legal profession, as well as the wider public (including, for example, users in the financial services sector, both in and outside the Island).

-The table below sets out some of the achievements made or maintained in 2018; with reduced financial support (no grant having been received since 2014), JLIB will need to be circumspect with regard to the number and cost of projects it takes on in the coming years.
+The table below sets out some of the achievements made or maintained in 2019; with reduced financial support (no grant having been received since 2014), JLIB will need to be circumspect with regard to the number and cost of projects it takes on in the coming years.